The Generous and Unstoppable Raegan Steinberg

 (A little anecdote: the founder of this site was working for Back of House Catering when she started Tastet.
 That’s how she fell in love with Raegan, who as a boss was determined, organized, dynamic and a fighter; a savvy businesswoman!)

 In 2016, Arthurs Nosh Bar was born, quickly distinguishing itself as a Montreal brunch staple on Notre-Dame Street West.
 In tribute to her late father, the restaurant bears his name and offers Jewish cuisine reinvented with Moroccan influences.
-She refers to this new experience as a whole new approach to dining.
-Four years later, the attraction for Nosh Bar remains the same; not a weekend goes by without a line of regulars from the neighbourhood or Montrealers from across town.
+Since its opening, the attraction to Nosh Bar has remained unchanged; not a single weekend goes by without a lineup of neighborhood regulars or Montrealers traveling from across the city.
+The charming, modern Jewish deli-style restaurant offers comforting cuisine inspired by Jewish traditions and the Moroccan and Romanian heritage of its owners.
+Guests can enjoy delicious brunches seven days a week, sandwiches—including its famous gravlax and schnitzel—and creative, flavorful dishes.
+The bright and welcoming decor completes the experience.
+Arthurs also offers catering services, allowing customers to take home its specialties.
+And amid all this, Raegan also welcomed two children (!).

 From the magazine